What Are Penny Stocks & How Do They Work?

 Small Likelihood of Success

 Making money on a penny stock can be a rare occurrence.
 Investors should be aware of this, despite the tales of sudden wealth they may hear.
-Also, contrary to popular belief, success by investing in penny stocks can often take a long time.
+Also, finding success trading penny stocks may often take longer than some investors expect or anticipate.

 Possibility of Losing it All

 A small likelihood of success means that there will inevitably be many failures.
 It is common for small, unestablished businesses to fold and go under, flounder, or have unsuccessful stock.
-When stocks become worthless, investors lose all of their money.
+When stocks become worthless, investors effectively lose all of their investment.

 Lack of Liquidity